Code-Institute-Submissions/Central-Leisure-Club/README.md

 <h1>Testing</h1>
-The user (be to existing member/hotel guest or prospective member) has all the required information in the website and if they require further information or a query they can use the form to ask a question.
+The user (be to existing member/hotel guest or prospective member) has all the required information in the website and if they require further information or a query they can use the form to ask a question.<br>
 All links in all webpages are tested and working properly.
-In the contact us page, the form has been tested.
-If any box is blank it will inform you if you press the submit button.
-It will make sure an email is inputted correctly i.e. to include the @ symbol and characters before and after it.
-The claer button tested and working properly.
+All external links will open in a new tab using 'target="_blank"<br> In the contact us page, if you try to submit the contact form with an invalid email address, there will be an error noting the invalid email address.
+Furthermore, the 'required' attribute is added to the 'name,' 'email,' and 'message' fields, so if those fields are not filled in, the form will not submit.
+If all field are valid, the page will redirect to code institute page.<br>
+This site was tested across multiple browsers (Chrome, Safari, Internet Explorer, FireFox) and on multiple mobile devices (iPhone7: Chrome and Safari, iPad, Samsung Galaxy) to ensure compatibility and responsiveness.
+During the testing phase, I realized that background image: fixed was not compatible with iOS browsers.
+On Chrome and Safari in iOS, the background photo appeared zoomed-in and blurry and was not a fixed image while scrolling.
+I went to tutor support, but they did not have a solution for this error.

 <h1>Deployment</h1>
 <p>This site is hosted using GitHub pages, deployed directly from the master branch.